 our project page on the Family Tree DNA website

 VITAL RECORDS - As every family history researcher knows, BMDs and Census information forms the basis of our research - particularly when building your family tree.
 However, it is important to be aware of the high level of nonconformism in Ravenstonedale, as you may need to search records from several sources.
-You can read more about religion in Ravenstonedale on this page of my Adamthwaite Archive.
+You can read more about the churches in Ravenstonedale on this page of the Ravenstonedale Community Website.

 Ravenstonedale High Chapel

-Ravenstonedale Birth/Baptism, Marriage and Death/Burial records available online It is taking me ages to transcribe all the Ravenstonedale records, so if you want to search for your own families yourself, here are some helpful links:
+Find My Past seem to have parish baptism and marriage records online for Ravenstonedale, but not burials (which suggests they sourced the details at Family Search!)
+But the original Registers include additional information which is very useful.
+However, it is taking me ages to transcribe all the Ravenstonedale records, so if you want to search for your own families yourself, here are some helpful links:

-Family Search has transcriptions at the following Batch Numbers, which can be very useful for an initial trawl to discover whether your Ravenstonedale ancestor appears in the records: HOWEVER these may not be complete, and do NOT include the full details and, in common with most Family Search records, there are no Deaths or Burials included at all:
+Family Search has transcriptions, which can be very useful for an initial trawl to discover whether your Ravenstonedale ancestor appears in the records: HOWEVER these may not be complete, and do NOT include the full details and, in common with most Family Search records, there are no Deaths or Burials included at all.

 St Oswald's Parish Church: